Getting an Interview

 - Why should I hire you, an English major, over the business and economics majors I'm interviewing today?
 1 Answer

-The process took a day – interviewed at Deutsche Bank in February 2010.
+The process took a day – interviewed at Deutsche Bank (Pittsburgh, PA) in February 2010.

 they were very warm and make you feel comfortable. on the whole it was very easy.

-I applied through an employee referral and the process took 2 weeks – interviewed at Deutsche Bank (New York, NY) in October 2009.
+I applied through an employee referral.
+The process took 2 weeks – interviewed at Deutsche Bank (New York, NY) in October 2009.

-I applied online and the process took 4+ weeks – interviewed at Deutsche Bank in January 2013.
+I applied online.
+The process took 4+ weeks – interviewed at Deutsche Bank (London, England (UK)) in January 2013.

 Applied online, SHL, first round 3*30mins interviews (basic technical+behavioural), last round 3 back to back interviews with senior management.